ArjoNagelhout/urbanar_project_report/content/iteration_3/index.md

 {{< fig src="images/2020-10-20_selecting_objects.jpeg" caption="Selecting objects">}}
 {{< /figcontainer >}}

+## Research citizen participation

+## Expert interview with Gwen Klerks
+To gain more knowledge in the field of citizen participation, a discussion was held with [Gwen Klerks](https://www.linkedin.com/in/gwenklerks)

+During the meeting there were some main learning points.
+We need to focus on what will happen after an idea had been chosen.
+We could look into possibilities for community building, so citizens themselves can build or realize a chosen idea.
+This could also apply to places that the citizens want to renovate or the moment an idea needs to be changed.\
+Furthermore, we could dive deeper into what will happen if an idea has been chosen.
+Showing the status of the actual realization would give users more trust in the value of spending time on creating designs with this app.\
+Furthermore, rewarding the builder of a realized idea could be done via a nameplate for example.
+Game-like wise.
+We need to focus on rewards for players in-game such as votes or achievements, as well making sure the app stays fun even for over a longer period of time.
+Subsequently, we contacted local municipalities to discuss the possibilities of actually realizing submitted builds if they are really popular or won a championship or the nameplate rewards.
+However, as we got no response, there was little we could do to find out more about these implementations.

+## Research functioning urban design and planning

+## Benchmarking

 ## Concepting + beginnings of realisation AR Build System
 {{< figcontainer >}}
 {{< fig src="images/Screenshot 2021-01-07 at 16.31.03.png">}}